Trump Was Asked Whether Or Not He Has Received An Invitation To The Royal Wedding

 President Donald Trump was asked whether or not he has received an invitation to Prince Harry and Meghan Markle’s royal wedding in May.
-The President’s reply was “Not that I know of.”
+The president’s reply was, “Not that I know of.”

 In an interview with Piers Morgan, Trump discussed a wide range of topics.
 And in between, he was asked by Morgan whether or not he has received an invite from the couple.
-Trump replied by saying that he is not aware of an invitation if there has been any.
-Meghan Markle has been a vocal critic of the President, whereas Prince Harry is also understood to be critical of Trump.
+Trump replied by saying that he is not aware of an invitation, if there has been any.
+Meghan Markle has been a vocal critic of the president, whereas Prince Harry is also understood to be critical of Trump.

-Trump as then asked by Piers, whether or not he would like an invite at Windsor Castle’s St George’s Chapel on May.
+Trump as then asked by Morgan whether or not he would like an invite at Windsor Castle’s St. George’s Chapel on May.
 Trump avoided the question by wishing the couple the best and complimenting them.

 “I want them to be happy.
 I really want them to be happy.
 They look like a lovely couple.”

-Piers then pointed out Markle’s previous public comment on Trump, in which she had called the President ‘divisive’ and a ‘misogynist’.
-Trump replied:
+Piers then pointed out Markle’s previous public comment on Trump, in which she had called the president “divisive” and a “misogynist.”
+Trump replied with he following.

 “Well, I still hope they’re happy.”

-33-year-old Prince Harry and 36-year-old Meghan Meghan announced their engagement in November and are set to get married in May 2018.
-This wedding has captured the imagination of both Americans and Brits and many believe will serve in further strengthening the ties between the two nations.
+Thirty-three-year-old Prince Harry and 36-year-old Meghan Meghan announced their engagement in November and are set to get married in May, 2018.
+This wedding has captured the imagination of both Americans and Brits, and many believe the union will serve in further strengthening the ties between the two nations.

 Trump says he has not been invited to the royal wedding https://t.co/Nj8roKJgjP